8bitgeek/debounce/README.md

 A user provided application callback to notify the application of a (debounced) change in pin state.

-A service routine that must be called from the main aspplication loop at a frequency equal to or greater than the user provided timer frequency.
+A service routine that must be called from the main application loop at a frequency equal to or greater than the user provided timer frequency.

 ### Theory of operation